Frequently Asked Hospice Questions

 Does someone need to be with the patient at all times?

-Depends on the patient, some patients cannot be left alone while others may be okay to be left alone.
+It depends on the patient.
+Some patients cannot be left alone while others may be okay to be left alone.

 What happens if a patient’s condition improves?